 Unless it has otherwise been negotiated, you generally have the legal right to two options for making good:

 It’s also vital that there is a dispute resolution procedure in place in your lease to prevent any disagreements over what is necessary to “make good”.
 Where possible, obtain a dilapidation report at lease commencement to document any pre-existing damage to the property and protect yourself.

 You can learn more about alternatives to making good and how to resolve disputes here.

 Repairs and maintenance like cleaning the premises are generally a tenant's responsibility.
 However, the landlord should be responsible for mending any structural problems (e.g. wall cracks) and any repairs and maintenance to capital items such as air conditioning systems or other plant and equipment assets.

 Note: Often, the landlord will have a preferred HVAC (air conditioning) service provider.
 As a tenant, you have the right to use another provider.
 However, you will be liable for the dilapidation period and warranty maintenance on additional equipment installed.

-When it comes to a retail lease, each state and territory has legislation that sets out the dispute resolution process.
+Each state and territory has legislation that sets out the dispute resolution process when it comes to a retail lease.
 Usually, there must be an attempt to resolve the dispute through mediation or settlement before you can take the issue to court.